oliveox/digikam-object-detection-plugin/README.md

 - CPU

 # Contribute
 Drop an issue if you have any questions, suggestions or observations.
-Other not yet implemented cool features I've been thinking about can be found in the TODO file or in code marked with //TODO.
+Other not yet implemented cool features I've been thinking about can be found in the TODO file or in code marked with # TODO.

 # Credits
 The object detection core is [YOLOv5](https://github.com/ultralytics/yolov5)